-Trifels Castle was not only a simple knight's castle, but also an emperor's castle, the favourite castle of Emperor Barbarossa.
+Trifels Fortress was not only a simple knight's castle, but also an emperor's castle, the favourite castle of Emperor Barbarossa.
 The most distinguished royal festival of the Staufer period is located on the highest of the three cone-shaped castle mountains above Annweiler, the Sonnenberg hill.

 The castle is situated 310 m above Annweiler, on a triple split rock, which is 145 m long, 40 m wide and 50 m high.
 This is why the name "Tri - fels" (Three Rocks) is derived.
 The Sonnenberg hill is said to have originally carried a ring wall.
 The Salians gave it a wooden and stone castle.
 Only the Staufer built it out to the national Reichsburg.
 It became the treasure chamber of the empire and storage place of the imperial jewels (imperial crown, imperial cross and sword), the highest symbols of the Holy Roman Empire of the German Nation.
 Today the replicas of the imperial jewels are exhibited here.
 The Trifels was also an important state prison, the most famous prisoner was the English King Richard the Lionheart (1193/94).